 ■ Once the pre-determined objectives are verified to be met by the independent evaluator (Sungkyunkwan University), the commissioner (Seoul Metropolitan Government) repays the principal and the incentive based on the government savings accrued as a result of the program’s success level.

-■ Seoul SIB is designed to help up to 100 BIF children to develop and improve ability of independence over 3 years starting in August 2016.
+■ Seoul SIB is designed to help about 100 BIF children to develop and improve ability of independence over 3 years starting in August 2016.

 Soon after the introduction of the first SIB in Peterborough, Pan-Impact Korea and Seoul Metropolitan Government moved forward to promptly apply the innovative SIB model for the city.
 The Seoul City Council passed the Seoul SIB Act in March 2014 to enable the operation of SIB project.
 After careful consideration, the council passed the first SIB project to be applied for children in need of desperate supports in April 2015.
 In July 2015, Pan-Impact Korea has officially been selected as the Seoul SIB intermediary and finalized contract with the commissioner in October.

-Daekyo Consortium will provide intervention over 3 years to improve ① IQ level and ② Sociality.
+Daekyo Consortium will provide intervention over 3 years to improve ① Cognitive ability and ② Sociality.